colussim/mysql-innodb-k8s-operator/README.md

 ```

 You can also create a secret based on existing credentials.
-See [Create a Secret based on existing credentials](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials.)
+See [Create a Secret based on existing credentials](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials.) or [Install MySQL Operator for Kubernetes from a Private Registry](https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-private-registeries.html).

 > We will also apply this secret in our namespace where our MySQL instances will be deployed.
 We could also have used an external-secret method to share this secret across different namespaces, or extensions like:
 > - <a href="" target="_reflector">reflector</a> with support for auto secret reflection